 If any student is away from campus and not enrolled for one semester, that student must complete a Re-Activation Form through the Admissions Department to return the following semester.
 This includes students on official internships who choose not to enroll in the course credit for that Internship until they return.
 An on-line form for re-activation is located on the Admissions page at www.OCC.edu.

 This may also occur when a student serves on a one-year internship, but does not need to enroll for all the credits possible.
 Even though that student is an official intern, he/she is not considered officially enrolled.
 These scenarios require Re-Activation.
 The normal fee for this Reactivation Form will be waived if the student was serving on an approved Academic Mentored Internship during the non-enrolled semester.

-The Director of Internships encourages students in these situations to attempt to enroll for at least one internship course (2 credits) for each semester they are away from campus.
+The Ministry Center Director encourages students in these situations to attempt to enroll for at least one internship course (2 credits) for each semester they are away from campus.
 An alternative is to enroll in a distance learning course or weekend seminar while away.
 This will prevent the student from being required to complete a Re-Activation Form.
 This will also allow the student to be notified about (and receive top priority for) Residence Hall housing.

 If a student is not officially enrolled in any courses for one full year (two consecutive semesters), that student must completely re-apply for admission to Ozark Christian College.
 This applies to any student serving on an approved internship, but who does not enroll in an Internship Course.
 Please contact the Admissions Department for more details.